Nationalist Party of Puerto Rico: Founding of the Nationalist Party

 The origins of the Puerto Rican Nationalist Party date to 1917, when a group of Union Party members in Ponce, dissatisfied with the attitude of the Union Party of Puerto Rico towards the "granting" of U.S. citizenship, formed the "Asociación Nacionalista de Ponce" (Ponce Nationalist Association).
-Among its founders were Dr. Guillermo Salazar, Rafael Matos Bernier, J. A. González, and Julio César Fernández.
+Among its founders were Guillermo Salazar, Rafael Matos Bernier, J. A. González, and Julio César Fernández.
 These men also founded the newspaper El Nacionalista.

 The Puerto Rican Nationalist Party was formed as a direct response to the American colonial government.
 In 1919, José Coll y Cuchí, a member of the Union Party of Puerto Rico, felt that the Union Party was not doing enough for the cause of Puerto Rican independence.
 Coll y Cuchí and some followers left to form the Nationalist Association of Puerto Rico in San Juan.
 Under Coll y Cuchí's presidency, the party convinced the Puerto Rican Legislative Assembly to approve an Act that would permit the transfer of the remains of the Puerto Rican patriot, Ramón Emeterio Betances, from Paris, France, to Puerto Rico.

 The Legislative Assembly appointed Alfonso Lastra Charriez as its emissary since he had French heritage and spoke the language fluently.
 Betances' remains arrived in San Juan on August 5, 1920.
 A funeral caravan organized by the Nationalist Association transferred the remains from San Juan to the town of Cabo Rojo, where his ashes were interred by his monument.

 By the 1920s, two other pro-independence organizations had formed on the Island: the Nationalist Youth and the Independence Association of Puerto Rico.
 The Independence Association was founded by José S. Alegría, Eugenio Font Suárez and Leopoldo Figueroa in 1920.
 On September 17, 1922, these three political organizations joined forces and formed the Puerto Rican Nationalist Party.
 Coll y Cuchi was elected president and José S. Alegría (father of Ricardo Alegría) vice-president.